whitegreen/Dalsoo-Bin-Packing/README.md

 # Dalsoo-Bin-Packing

 A java library for 2D irregural shape packing in rectangular sheets.
-Algorithms sterm from papers of Abeysooriya 2018 and Dalalah 2014.
+Algorithms are adapted from papers of Abeysooriya 2018 and Dalalah 2014.
 Bin packing places a given set of polygons in standard single/multiple rectangular sheet(s), to minimize the use of the sheet(s).

 This library does not involve other libraries, however, the example uses core.jar (https://processing.org) for a graphical interface.
 The algorithm is effective when the ratio  (number of polygons / number of the types of polygons) is small.

 ![alt text](multiple.png "Description goes here")